New Treatment for Stubborn Nasal Polyps

 Dr. Panuto has recently been voted by his peers as one of the best Allergy & Immunology Physicians in the “Best Doctors Cleveland” August 2018 magazine.

-The below is an excerpt from page 83 of the magazine:
+Below is an excerpt from page 83 of the magazine:

 “Founded in 1989 by Harvard Medical School physicians, Best Doctors Inc. is a global benefits provider and medical information services company that connects individuals facing difficult medical treatments with the best doctors.